tillitis/tkey-boot-verifier/doc/design.md

 - UDS: Unique Device Secret.
 This is a per-device hardware secret accessible to the firmware once per reset cycle.
-The UDS is inaccessible to the device app.
+The UDS is inaccessible to device apps.
 This is used as an input in the measured boot.

 - USS: User Supplied Secret.
 An optional input to the measured boot,